 Cost of PPP compared to student debt forgiveness

-The Committee for a Responsible Federal Budget estimates that changes established by Biden’s student loan forgiveness program will cost an estimated $500 billion over the next 10 years, with $360 billion going toward student debt cancellation between $10,000 to $20,000.
+The Committee for a Responsible Federal Budget estimates that changes established by Biden’s student loan forgiveness program would have cost an estimated $500 billion over the next 10 years, with $360 billion going toward student debt cancellation between $10,000 to $20,000.

 The PPP has loaned a total of $793 billion to small businesses as of July 4, 2022, forgiving $742 billion worth of those loans.